-Founded and led by Beth Custer since 1990, Clarinet Thing is a quintet of
+Founded and led by Beth Custer since 1990, Clarinet Thing is a quartet of

 arrangements of Duke Ellington, Eubie Blake, John Carter, Bobby Bradford,